Brilliant blue FCF: Applications

+History

+Brilliant Blue FCF was first synthesized in the early 20th century as part of the development of synthetic dyes derived from coal tar and aniline compounds.
+It gained regulatory prominence in the United States when it was among the first synthetic colorants certified for food use under the Federal Food, Drug, and Cosmetic Act of 1938.
+In 1969, following a safety review prompted by concerns over certain synthetic colorants, Brilliant Blue FCF was one of the few dyes permanently approved by the U.S. Food and Drug Administration for use in food, drugs, and cosmetics.
+Its vivid hue, water solubility, chemical stability, and low toxicity contributed to its widespread use.
+Despite ongoing interest in natural blue alternatives, Brilliant Blue FCF continues to be widely used in commercial products.

 Health and safety

-The dye is poorly absorbed from the gastrointestinal tract and 95% of the ingested dye can be found in the feces.
+When applied to the tongue or to shaven skin, brilliant blue FCF can be absorbed directly into the bloodstream.
+However, in experiments with rodents, it was found that it is poorly absorbed from the gastrointestinal tract, and 95% of the ingested dye can be found in the feces.

-When applied to the tongue or shaved skin, brilliant blue FCF can be absorbed directly into the bloodstream.

 Due to its nontoxic properties, brilliant blue FCF has been used as a biological stain.
 When dissolved in an acidic medium, this dye has been used to stain cell walls, bacteria, and fungal cells.
 The dye does not inhibit the growth of any of these species.

 For similar reasons, brilliant blue FCF is also being utilized in hemostatic medical devices, most notably the Hemopatch—designed to be placed on bleeding tissues and coagulate the blood.
 A low concentration of brilliant blue FCF is placed on the backside of the Hemopatch at 1 cm increments, allowing surgeons to cut precisely and indicate the side of the Hemopatch that is an active hemostatic agent for correct placement.

 Brilliant blue FCF is an approved food colorant and pharmacologically inactive substance for drug formulations in the EU and the United States.
 It is also legal in other countries.
-It has the capacity for inducing allergic reactions in individuals with pre-existing moderate asthma.
+In a 1979 clinical trial of patients with perennial asthma, brilliant blue FCF, tested alongside two other non-azobenzene dyes (Erythrosine & Indigotin), was found to have no effect on pulmonary function in 42 of 43 participants.
+This indicates that brilliant blue FCF is highly unlikely to cause allergic reactions in individuals with pre-existing moderate asthma.
+But, a case study of a 55-year-old man in 1996 reporting occupational asthma when exposed to Indigotine (a derivative of Indigotin) at work found reduced pulmonary function could be recapitulated under laboratory conditions upon exposure; suggesting that there may be some people sensitive to non-azobenzene dyes or just Indigotin particularly.
 In 2003, the U.S. FDA issued a public health advisory to warn health care providers of the potential toxicity of this synthetic dye in enteral feeding solutions.